gitlabhq/gitlabhq/doc/user/group/epics/index.md

 ## Reordering issues in an epic

-The first time an issue is added to an epic it appears on the first position.
-At that point, that issue will be assigned a relative order value by the system representing its relative order with respect to the other issues in the list.
-Any time you drag-and-drop reorder that issue, its relative order value will change accordingly.
+Drag and drop to reorder issues in an epic.
+New issues added to an epic appear at the top of the list.

 ## Deleting an epic